 4. You’re being manipulated and the warning signs are disguised as something else.

-Narcissists are able to disguise warning signs and red flags by their conniving behavior.
+A person who is Narcissist is able to disguise warning signs and red flags by their conniving behavior.

 For example, rather than taking responsibility for cheating on you, they might spin the entire event and say that you were being ‘too clingy’ or not giving them space.